Nervous System ICSE Class-10 Concise Selina Biology

 Answer 1

-(a) Reflex action is an autonomic, quick and involuntary action in the body brought about by a stimulus.
+(e) Reflex action : Reflex action is an automatic or quick or immediate involuntary action in the body brought about by a stimulus.

 Question 2